Contract with Pennsylvanians

 Unelected officials have now raised tolls on the Turnpike for 13 consecutive years to pay its massive debt and to make legislatively mandated payments to PennDOT.
 This increase in tolls is essentially a tax increase that is disproportionately felt by southeastern Pennsylvanians, who pay 60% of all tolls.
 To increase efficiency, eliminate bureaucracy, and increase funding for the state budget, I will either merge the Turnpike Commission into PennDOT or privatize our toll-roads to generate substantial and sustainable revenue.

 Pennsylvania enacted this system after the Prohibition to discourage and limit the sale of alcohol.
 The system is outdated.
 Pennsylvania is one of only two states with this archaic system.
 Government should not be competing with the private sector.
 The state store system should be privatized so that the state can obtain nearly $1 billion in proceeds from licenses that can be used to support the state budget.

 Pennsylvania must change its primary election process so that all residents can vote in the primary and promote mainstream candidates.
 Gerrymandering – the process of drawing legislative districts to favor a party – needs to be eliminated as well to discourage either party from manipulating the process.
 Finally, our judges need to be selected on a merit-based system where they are nominated by the governor and approved or denied by the Senate to ensure that Pennsylvanians have competent and qualified judges throughout the Commonwealth.

-Jason is running to be the Republican nominee for Governor.
 Remember, you must be registered as a Republican to vote in the May 2022 Republican primary.